cburj/MovieVault/README.md

 # 🎥 MovieVault
 Just a backup of the list of all movies I have watched since September 2020.
-Planning on making my own rating web-app at some point, this is just an intermediate place to store the data whilst I set it up.

-## Rating System
-My personal rating system is a bit harsh, as I don't want to be giving out an A* to every movie that is decent.
-* A* = Incredible in all aspects, a true masterpiece.
-* A = Excellent movie, with only a few minor issues.
-* B = Solid movie that most people should watch.
-* C = Good movie, but has a number of issues.
-* D = Decent movie, but doesn't quite captivate me.
-* E = Worth a watch, but don't expect much.
-* F = Not recommended - watch at your own risk!

 ## Navigation
 * [2020](#2020)